usnistgov/MUD-PD/README.md

 ## NIST Software License
 See LICENSE.TXT

+## General Disclaimer
+It is expected that any data generated from MUD-PD, particularly MUD files, are validated by the user of the tool.
+MUD-PD is not intended as production-ready software in its present form, but as a research tool.
+Thus, it is expected that the user either take proper security precautions or acknowledge the aforementioned warnings.
+Any risks or damages resulting from use of MUD-PD are wholly the responsibility of the user.

 ## Key Updates
 2021-03-31: Final planned feature push - Data processing threaded separately from GUI, improving the feel and